Winter is coming...

 While the air is still warm, conduct inspections and treat for any pests and disease, so your colony is in optimal health, before being packed down and tucked in overwinter.

 Now is a good time to check for varroa mites, and treat the hive before packing down.

 It’s important to check honey stores to assess whether you might need to feed your hive coming into, or during winter.
 How much they need will depend on the length and severity of winter in your area.

 Check out Cedar’s homemade feeders

 The more space in the hive, the harder the bees will have to work to keep the hive warm.
-Lots of beekeepers will remove their super in autumn.
+Lots of beekeepers will remove their super in fall.
 The brood boxes should contain plenty of honey.

 During winter, the bees will form a cluster at the bottom of the hive to retain warmth, and gradually work their way upwards to make the most of their resources.

 If you leave your super on over winter, you should remove the queen excluder to ensure the queen doesn’t get separated from the rest of the colony.